dbuhlbrown/HOG-JS-Image-Cropper/README.md

 Clean up and separate the Javascript code (it is inline currently).

 Improve the hog_cropper interface, it is pretty ugly right now.

+Add unit testing to the Javascript / Python

 <h3>Libraries / 3rd Party Software Used</h3>